xuf3/seattle_gaycity/README.md

 # LGBTQ Community in Seattle
 **Author: Fengyu Xu Date:2020.06**

+_Some of the feature are not implemented yet, but I will update it in the following week._

 ## Projection Intro
 LGBTQ is an initialism that stands for lesbian, gay, bisexual, transgender and queer.
 These groups of people were minorities in the last few centries.
 In this new era, the society start to accept and understand them.
 I hope through this web map, it can help the LGBTQ community to find the area that they are more welcomed to join and live at.
 Besides, it can also let other people to learn about the LGBTQ community.

 Besides, I am trying to explore what's the factor that affect the LGBTQ community.
 So I added the race distribution to the map to see if I can find any pattern behind.

 ![image](img/preview.png)